Vector35/binaryninja-api/docs/guide/debugger.md

 One can simply run `dbg.launch()` in the Python console to launch the target.

 ## How-to Guide

-Here is an incomplete guide on how to get started with the debugger.
-It covers the most basics operations in the debugger.
+Here is an incomplete guide on how to get started with the debugger, covering most of the basics on operations in the debugger.

 ### Launch and Control the Target